makhomed/fabrix/README.rst

 they are based on ideas of `Chef <https://www.chef.io/>`_ and `Puppet <https://puppet.com/>`_.

 `Ansible <https://www.ansible.com/>`_ is well known tool for configuration management.
 But Ansible has its own drawbacks.
-Ansible requires from users learning special yaml-based programming language, and it have many limitations and often users must write shell scripts and use these scripts with Ansible or even write own Ansible modules.
+Ansible requires from users learning huge yaml-based programming language.
 Already exists `more then 1300 Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_.
-You need to spent many time for learning this special Ansible programming language and huge list of Ansible modules.
+You need to spent many time for learning this special Ansible programming language and Ansible modules.
-And after all you still need to write own shell scripts and Ansible modules, because potential of Ansible yaml-based programming language is very limited.
+And after all you often still need to write own shell scripts or even write own Ansible modules, because potential of Ansible yaml-based programming language is very limited.

-**Fabrix** is my approach and my try to create useful and simple Fabric extension for configuration management.
+**Fabrix** has an approach to create useful and simple Fabric extension for configuration management.

-I try to integrate all advantages of Fabric and Ansible without any of their drawbacks.
+**Fabrix** is build to integrate all advantages of Fabric and Ansible without any of their drawbacks.

-**Fabrix** is simple but powerful extension for Fabric, which allows write easy to understand Ansible-like idempotent fabfiles on pure Python.
+**Fabrix** allows write easy to understand Ansible-like idempotent fabfiles on pure Python.

 Installation